Near-threshold $\pi^-$ photoproduction on the deuteron: Theoretical Analysis

-4)~The deuteron wave function (DWF) derived from the Bonn potential is used in parameterized form from Ref.~\cite{PhysRevC.63.024001}.
-The IA diagram $M_a$ includes both the $s$-wave and the $d$-wave part of the DWF, with the $d$-wave having only a small effect on the cross section at energies close to threshold.
-The inclusion of the $d$-wave part of the DWF in other diagrams is expected to have a negligible effect on the cross section and is excluded to simplify calculations.
+\item The deuteron wave function (DWF) derived from the Bonn potential is used in the parameterized form from Ref.~\cite{PhysRevC.63.024001}.
+The IA diagram $M_a$ includes both the $s$- and $d$-wave part of the DWF, with the $d$-wave having only a small effect on the cross section at energies close to threshold.
+The inclusion of the $d$-wave in other diagrams is expected to have a negligible effect and is neglected to simplify calculations. \end{enumerate}

-The cross-section model is depicted alongside the experimental data in Fig.~\ref{fig:cs_plot}.
-The dashed curve indicates the IA that corresponds to diagram $M_a$, whereas the solid curve indicates the full model as calculated from the four diagrams in Fig.~\ref{fig:diag}.
+The cross-section model is compared with the experimental data in Fig.~\ref{fig:cs_plot}.
+The dashed curve indicates the IA ($M_a$ in Fig.~\ref{fig:diag}), whereas the solid curve indicates the full model (all terms in Fig.~\ref{fig:diag}).
 The dominant correction to the IA term $M_a$ originates from the $N\!N$-FSI amplitude $M_b$, whereas the combined contribution from the $\pi\!N$-FSI ($M_c$) and the two-loop term ($M_d$) is typically $\lesssim10$\%.
-While the model and the experimental data agree within uncertainties in the energy region 147~--~157~MeV, the model noticeably overestimates the data above 157~MeV.
-This is caused by two dominant factors.
-First, the model does not account for the energy dependence of the $E_{0+}$ multipole.
-Since $E_{0+}$ decreases with energy, this approximation causes the theoretical model to overestimate the cross section as $E_\gamma$ increases from threshold.
-Second, the model uses only the $s$-wave amplitude for the elementary reaction $\gamma n\rightarrow \pi^- p$ and for $N\!N$-FSI, which is a likely contributor to the divergence and indicates that higher partial waves may have a significant effect for energies $\gtrsim10$~MeV above threshold.
+Considering terms $M_c$ and $M_d$, the relative contribution of $M_c$ to the combined result of $M_a$ and $M_b$ is stable at around ${\sim}4$\%, while the effect of $M_d$ reduces from ${\sim}8$\% to ${\sim}2$\% as $E_\gamma$ increases from threshold to ${\sim}160$~MeV.
+While the model and the experimental data agree within uncertainties in the energy region 147~--~157~MeV, it overestimates the data above 157~MeV, due to two dominant factors:

+\begin{enumerate} \item The model does not account for the energy dependence of $E_{0+}$.
+Since $E_{0+}$ decreases with energy, this causes the theoretical model to overestimate the cross section as $E_{\gamma}$ increases from threshold. \item The model uses only the $s$-wave amplitude for the elementary reaction $\gamma n\rightarrow\pi^{-}p$ and for $N\!N$-FSI, which is expected to contribute to the divergence as higher partial waves become significant at energies $\gtrsim10$~MeV above threshold. \end{enumerate}